Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Energy and Morawetz estimates for inhomogeneous SWFIE on Schwarzschild

 \subsection{Acknowledgment}

 The author is grateful to Steffen Aksteiner, Lars Andersson, Pieter Blue, Claudio Paganini and Jinhua Wang for many helpful discussions and comments.
-Special thanks to Claudio Paganini for checking some equations by Mathematica and to Han Zhang for drawing the figure.
+Special thanks to Claudio Paganini for double checking some equations by Mathematica.
+The author is also grateful to the anonymous referee for the helpful suggestions.

 [1]{\href{http://www.arxiv.org/abs/#1}{{arXiv.org:#1}}} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}